arnosolo/oversimplified_gravity_simulator/README.md

 #### Change initial condition

-​	You can find some predefined configuration in [initial_conditions](./initial_conditions) folder, include Solar system, Two Suns and Three Suns.
-You can also edit initial condition in demo page.
+​	You can also edit initial condition with GUI in demo page.
+You can also find some predefined configuration in [initial_conditions](./initial_conditions) folder, include Solar system, Two Suns and Three Suns.
 Here is an example:

 ```json
 [